Banksia: May Gibb's "Banksia men"

 Perhaps the best known cultural reference to Banksia is the "big bad Banksia men" of May Gibbs' children's book Snugglepot and Cuddlepie.
 Gibb's "Banksia men" are modelled on the appearance of aged Banksia "cones", with follicles for eyes and other facial features.
 There is some contention over which species actually provided the inspiration for the "Banksia men": the drawings most resemble the old cones of B. aemula or B. serrata, but B. attenuata (slender banksia) has also been cited, as this was the species that Gibbs saw as a child in Western Australia.

 Other cultural references

 In 1989, the Banksia Environmental Foundation was created to support and recognise people and organizations that make a positive contribution to the environment.
 The Foundation launched the annual Banksia Environmental Awards in the same year.

+Announced in June 2023, the exoplanet WASP-19b was named "Banksia" in the third NameExoWorlds competition.
+The approved name was proposed by a team from Brandon Park Primary School in Wheelers Hill (Melbourne, Australia), led by scientist Lance Kelly and teacher David Maierhofer, after various types of Banksia plants.